saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 ### Storybook Variants Plugin

-We also offer a separate NPM plugin which will render the story and all variations in a grid and can capture them in a single snapshot.
-This can be helpful for smaller components, but can be limited with large components or many variations.
+We also offer a separate npm plugin which will render the story and all variations in a grid and can capture them in a single snapshot.
+This can be used for smaller components, but can be limited with large components or many variations.

 <div className="text--center">
 <img src={useBaseUrl('/img/sauce-visual/visual-variants.png')} alt="Visual variant grid example"/>